staudt/Genius/README.md

 A Simon Says for Arduino, also known as Genius.

-You can see the circuit simulation here: https://123d.circuits.io/circuits/918958-simon-says (no sound however) See it running on a protoboard here: https://youtu.be/jRHjnw182f4 and here the enclosed version using arcade buttons: https://youtu.be/AFB2u_2nE7s
+You can see the circuit simulation here: https://123d.circuits.io/circuits/918958-simon-says (no sound however)

+There's also a video of it running on a protoboard here: https://youtu.be/jRHjnw182f4 and a enclosed version using blinking arcade buttons: https://youtu.be/AFB2u_2nE7s

 # Getting Started
 You'll need the following: